-The Florida Department of Environmental Protection takes its mission to protect, conserve and manage the state’s natural resources and enforce its environmental laws very seriously.
-We are tasked with the important responsibility of ensuring that our regulated facilities are operating in a manner that is protective of the environment.
+The Florida Department of Environmental Protection (DEP) takes its mission to protect, conserve and manage the state’s natural resources and enforce its environmental laws very seriously.
+We are tasked with the important responsibility of ensuring that our regulated facilities operate in a manner that is protective of the environment.
 Along with Florida's rules and statutes, permits issued by the department establish criteria and conditions that help protect and preserve Florida’s air and water quality, while supporting a vibrant economy.

 DEP is authorized by the U.S. Environmental Protection Agency (EPA) to issue permits to regulate discharges to surface waters under the National Pollutant Discharge Elimination System (NPDES).
 NPDES permits include requirements that are tailored to the specific operations of the facility, require compliance with surface water quality standards, and establish stringent monitoring requirements to ensure these standards are met.
-DEP is responsible for the regulation of 2,008 NPDES wastewater facilities throughout Florida, one of which is International Paper (IP) here in Pensacola.
+DEP is responsible for the regulation of approximately 2,000 NPDES wastewater facilities throughout Florida, one of which is International Paper (IP) in Pensacola.

 What are the next steps regarding IP's application for renewal?

 The department has not yet taken action on the application for permit renewal.
 As is done with every application for renewal, the department is evaluating the application to ensure it complies with all existing regulations, as well as looking carefully at current permit requirements to determine what changes are needed to ensure the protection of our waterways if the permit is to be renewed.
 As part of this evaluation, we are reviewing all available data regarding the facility’s discharge, the functionality of the wetland effluent distribution system, water quality and historical compliance.